fritzprix/robust-dns/README.md

 ## Problem Statement
-> DNS setting on user's environment can cause huge impact on overall user experience. some ill performing DNS are still widely configured general user environment. (there are a lot of articles like [here](https://blog.naver.com/star-com/221481249044) recommending change DNS server address to ill performing one). as a widely adopted solution for problem is client side DNS caching which can relieve the situation though, there is a trade-off with security issues relating to DNS exploit (e.g. DNS Spoof) so just extending caching duration is not optimal solution for the problem.
+> DNS setting on user's environment can cause huge impact on overall user experience. some ill performing DNS are still widely configured general user environment. (there are a lot of articles like [here](https://blog.naver.com/star-com/221481249044), recommending DNS server configuration update to ill performing one).
+Most widely adopted solution for problem is client side DNS caching with optimal cache time considering typical use case, which can relieve the situation though, there is a trade-off with security issues relating to DNS exploit (e.g. DNS Spoof) so just extending caching duration is not optimal solution for the problem.